barryclark/jekyll-now/_posts/2019-01-14-Azure-Resource-Tags.md

 | *Cost analysis for resources under Production tag* |

 ## Managing tags
-You can assign tags using the Azure portal, Powershell or Azure CLI.
+You can assign tags using the Azure portal, Powershell, Azure CLI or ARM Templates.
 There is also some limitation when creating and using tags, some of which are:
 1. You can add up to 15 tags to a resource
 2. You cannot add a tag to all resources
 3. The tag name is limited to 512 characters, and the tag value is limited to 256 characters